 European University Cyprus, Cyprus

-Challenges to employment and the work environment in the covid-19 era; a safety perspective
+Challenges to employment and the work environment in the covid-19 era; the future of safety science

-He sat at the Management Committee of Secure Societies – Protecting Freedom and Security of Europe and its citizens of “HORIZON 2020”.
+He sat at the Management Committee of Secure Societies – Protecting Freedom and Security of Europe and its citizens of “HORIZON 2020” for 7 years.
 George was a Member of the Socio Economic Assessment Committee (SEAC) of the European Chemicals Agency (ECHA) for 6 years.
-He has consulted extensively the Government of the Republic of Cyprus and he has worked as a Consultant for the World Bank.
+He was Advisor for Natural Catastrophes to HE the President of the Republic of Cyprus, Mr Nikos Anastasiades.
+He has advised extensively the Government of the Republic of Cyprus and he has taken part in World Bank Missions.

 Leiden University, The Netherlands

 Psychological safety: the next step in risk management